 New Single Audit Requirement!

 On July 22, 2020, HHS updated its guidelines yet again to announce that non-federal entities expending $750,000 or more in Provider Relief Fund money must undergo a single audit for the calendar year.
-These entities have two options:
+These entities have two options (assuming PRF money is the only federal funding received):

 - A single audit on the financial statements of the entity